Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-Under the definition of proximity, the mechanism of tackling the cold start and sparsity problems in recommender systems by employing side information and knowledge could be more comprehensible.
-Take Fig.~\ref{BG-(b)} for example, given a new coming node representing the movie \emph{Avengers 2: age of ultron}.
-At the beginning, it will be isolated in the bipartite, in which case the measurement of the proximity is infeasible due to the nonexistence of direct or indirect relation between the new node and the others, incapacitating the prediction of future interactions between \emph{Avengers 2: age of ultron} and the users for the recommendation.
-Consequently, it leads to the cold start problem.
-By employing the knowledge represented with the knowledge graph in Fig.~\ref{KG-(b)}, which uncovers the relation between \emph{Avengers 2: age of ultron} and \emph{Avengers 4: the final battle}, the indirect relations between the cold-start node and the user nodes can be established across the movie node \emph{Avengers 4: the final battle}, enabling the proximity measurement between them.
-Meanwhile, the rich relations as a supplement provided by knowledge and side information can make a graph denser by establishing more connections in the graph, substantially alleviating the sparse problem.
-Besides, the established edges can also help promote the measurement accuracy of user-item node proximity combined with those in more diverse $k$-orders.
+Under these definitions of proximity with different orders, it is more obvious why is it feasible to alleviate the cold start and sparsity problems of recommendation by employing side information or knowledge.
+Take Fig.~\ref{BG} for example, when coming to a new movie \emph{Avengers 2: age of ultron} represented by a node, it is isolated in the bipartite.
+Consequently, it is impossible to measure the proximity between the new movie and any other user or movie, let alone to predict the similarity between them and estimate user's preferences on this new movie, which leads to the cold start problem as illustrated beforehand.
+However, after employing side information or knowledge in recommendation, it is another matter.
+For example, by integrating the knowledge graph shown in Fig.~\ref{KG} with the bipartite graph, more hidden (or indirect) relations between the new movie \emph{Avengers 2: age of ultron} and other movies can be uncovered, like that with \emph{Avengers 4: the final battle}.
+These new relations enable the implementation of measuring user-item proximity related to the new movie.
+Benefits are not limited to this, enriched relations uncovered by side information or knowledge can also make the original graph denser, with newly established edges between nodes.
+In this way, not only the sparse problem of recommendation could be alleviated but also user-item proximity could be put in more diverse orders, ensuring the precision of measured user-item similarity.